emilknudstrup/tracit/docs/source/usage.rst

 Assuming you have set the relevant parameters and included the data files correctly in the .csv files from above, we might want to take a look at how our data compares to the models with our initial values for the parameters.

 ::

-	n_proc = 1
-	tracit.run_exp(n_proc)#ignore this. it's only to tell the plotting routine whether to use LaTeX formatting or not.

 	inspect = 1
 	if inspect: